MikeWelsh801/FinalsSim/README.md

 This application takes in single game win probabities for a home team and an away team, and calculates the probabilities of each team winning a 7-game finals series, along with the probability of each posible outcome (e.g. home team wins in 5 games).

-I built the NN by going through the MadeWithML Neural Net lesson plan, then adapting to fit a project analyzingnba team data from basketball-reference.com from the 2021-2022 season.
+I built the NN by going through the MadeWithML Neural Net lesson plan, then adapting to fit a project that analyzes nba team data from basketball-reference.com from the 2021-2022 season.
 The url for the Neural Net lesson plan is cited below.
 I highly recommend their website for anyone looking to learn more about machine learning.

-The training data I used is per 100 possession, team data from basketball reference.
+The training data I used is per 100 possession team data from basketball reference.
 I placed visitor/home team data in line with a the result denoted as H (home team won) or
 V (away team won).
 The home/away team stats were my X in my training data and Y was the result.

 The trained netork can predict the probability of a single game home team win, given the stats for two teams.
 I then passed these probabilities into the 7-game series sim to predict